danielkec/blog/_posts/2025-03-06-helidon-aot.md

 It is a technology coming from [Azul Systems](https://www.azul.com/products/components/crac/) and was until recently based on [CRIU](https://criu.org) a project to implement checkpoint/restore functionality for Linux(you are probably using it very often with Podman or Docker).
-Not long ago a [new CRAC engine called WARP](https://foojay.io/today/warp-the-new-crac-engine/) was introduced by Azul and that brings very exciting ability to do snapshotting in a docker build phase.
+Not long ago a [new CRaC engine called Warp](https://foojay.io/today/warp-the-new-crac-engine/) was introduced by Azul and that brings very exciting ability to do snapshotting in a docker build phase.